MAYANK2264/ADV_INVENTORY_MGMT_SYS/ANDROID_BUILD_GUIDE_UPDATED.md

 1. **Check for compilation errors**: Look for specific error messages in the build logs
 2. **Dependency issues**: Ensure all dependencies in `pubspec.yaml` are compatible
 3. **Android configuration**: Verify the Android configuration in `android/app/build.gradle`
+4. **Lint errors**: The build.gradle now includes `lintOptions { abortOnError false }` to prevent lint errors from failing the build
+5. **Java HOME issues**: If you see "JAVA_HOME is set to an invalid directory" errors, ensure your local environment has Java 17 installed and properly configured

+### Using the Local Build Script

+A new batch script has been added to help with local builds:

+1. Run `scripts/build_android.bat` from the project root
+2. The script will clean, install dependencies, run tests, and build both debug and release APKs
+3. It will also list all generated APK files at the end

 ## Manual Building